 Marty Neumeier says the goal of branding is simple: ‘To delight customers so that more people buy more things for more years at a higher price’.

-What is Brand? – The perceived emotional image in your customer’s mind.
+What is a Brand? – The perceived emotional image in your customer’s mind.

 What is Branding?
 The things you do to influence your customer’s perception of your brand.